doolin/arscope/arscope.md

 ~~~~

-Put the above code in a file named `arscope.rb`.

-We'll eventually need all of these gems, so let's include
-them now and forgot about them.

 Since we're interested in scopes, which are ActiveRecord methods,
 we'll need some sort of database connection as well.

 # EZ database connection

-Let's create a file, `connection.rb`, and in that
-file put the following code:
+Let's create a file, `connection.rb`, with the following code:

 ~~~~
 @@@ ruby